Hiking at Kinzua Bridge State Park

 General Kane Trail

-The trail wanders through hardwood forests of black cherry and maple trees, including areas both ravaged and renewed by nature itself since the 2003 tornado.
+The trail begins and ends at the overflow parking area and wanders through hardwood forests of black cherry and maple trees, which have been ravaged and renewed by nature since the 2003 tornado.

 Kinzua Creek Trail